This post contains affiliate links.

 “A KEEPER!
 My husband made this Spiced Pumpkin Oatmeal for breakfast a few days ago.
 It was good, and left me feeling so satisfied.
 Perfect for fall.” —Kate

-- Pumpkin Puree: 1 cup of pumpkin puree adds that delicious pumpkin flavor!
+- Pumpkin Puree: This puree adds that delicious pumpkin flavor.
+Double-check that you’ve got canned pumpkin puree, not pumpkin pie filling.
 Feeling adventurous?
 Make your own pumpkin puree!

-- Vanilla Extract: ¼ tsp of vanilla extract adds delicious flavor.
+- Vanilla Extract: Pure vanilla extract adds a deliciously sweet, creamy note.

-- Spices: Finally, spice things up with a pinch each of cinnamon, nutmeg, and cloves, along with ¼ tsp of salt.
+- Spices: Finally, add a pinch each of cinnamon, nutmeg, and cloves, along with ¼ tsp of salt, to spice things up.

 Ready to get things rolling?
 Get it?
 It’s…a rolled oats pun.
-Anyway… Get excited because this is a simple one pan, two step recipe.
-It takes about 7 minutes from start to finish!
-Easily double the recipe if serving a crowd.
+Anyway… get excited because this is a simple one-pan, two-step recipe!
+(Jump to the recipe card for the full printable instructions.)

-- Add toppings and serve: Serve warm, optionally topped with brown sugar and pecans.
+- Serve warm, optionally topped with brown sugar and pecans.

 Variations